Joinery Design

 Clear shop drawings also make accurate quoting possible.
 A workshop receiving a complete set of drawings can quote a firm price with confidence rather than building in a contingency for what they don't know.
 That firm price flows through to the client.
 Imprecise drawings produce imprecise quotes that invariably increase.

-Every component listed with timber species, grade, dimensions, finish specification, and quantity.
+• Material schedule — every component listed with wood species, grade, dimensions, finish specification, and quantity.
 Ready for workshop estimation and material ordering.

 Who Uses Our Joinery Design Service?

-Project scope, room dimensions, references, material preferences, and regulatory constraints.
-Architect's drawings or existing floor plans can be used as a base if available.
+Project scope, room dimensions, references, material preferences and regulatory constraints — architect's drawings or floor plans work as a base.
+We send a clear, tailored quote within 48 hours, project-fee or time-based.

 Frequently Asked Questions